dougecko/address-book-api/README.md

 Application logs can be found in `/logs/spring-boot-logger.log`, containing HTTP access, error details and other normal Spring logs.

+## Persistence

+Spring JPA is used to persist to an in-memory H2 database.
+This is recreated on every application restart.

 ## Continuous Integration